andreasebbehoj/ebbehoej.dk/content/post/stata-ressources-for-beginners/index.md

 3. Data visualization & Plotting in Stata: Scatter plots (ie. XY-plots), histograms, bar charts, boxplots, how to combine graphs, and the list goes on.

 4. Data analysis: T-tests, linear regressions, non-parametric tests, time to event analyses, and much much more.
-This is what it all comes down to, in your endless hunt for that elusive p-value <.05.
+This is what it all comes down to in your hunt for that ever-elusive p-value <.05.

 5. Programming: This section is for when you get a bit more advanced and want to learn about the endless possibilities in "loops", "globals", locals" and "tempfiles".
-Stata programming can save you from writing the same code over and over or from manually copy/pasting hundreds of csv files into a a single data file.
+Stata programming can save you from writing the same code over and over or from manually copy/pasting  [hundreds of csv files into a a single data file]({{< ref "/post/stata-ressources-for-beginners/index.md" >}}).
 Be warned: this rabbit hole is deep and can get time-consuming.

 ### Stata's dialog box and help function